typedb/typedb-docs/11-query/06-aggregate-query.md

 ---
 pageTitle: Aggregate Query
-keywords: graql, aggregate query, calculation, statistics
+keywords: typeql, aggregate query, calculation, statistics
-longTailKeywords: grakn aggregate data, graql aggregate query, graql statistics
+longTailKeywords: typedb aggregate data, typeql aggregate query, typeql statistics
-Summary: Statistical queries in Grakn.
+Summary: Statistical queries in TypeDB.
 ---

 ## Aggregate Values Over a Dataset
-In this section, we learn how to get Grakn to calculate the `count`, `sum`, `max`, `mean`, `mean` and `median` values of a specific set of data in the knowledge graph.
+In this section, we learn how to get TypeDB to calculate the `count`, `sum`, `max`, `mean`, `mean` and `median` values of a specific set of data in the knowledge graph.
-To perform aggregation in Grakn, we first write a [`match` clause](../11-query/01-match-clause.md) to describe the set of data, then follow that by [`get`](../11-query/02-get-query.md) to retrieve a distinct set of answers based on the specified variables, and lastly an aggregate function to perform on the variable of interest.
+To perform aggregation in TypeDB, we first write a [`match` clause](../11-query/01-match-clause.md) to describe the set of data, then follow that by [`get`](../11-query/02-get-query.md) to retrieve a distinct set of answers based on the specified variables, and lastly an aggregate function to perform on the variable of interest.

-To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).
+To try the following examples with one of the TypeDB clients, follows these [Clients Guide](#clients-guide).

 ### Count
 We use the `count` function to get the number of the specified matched variable.